 In this article, we’re going to go over some characteristics that define these kinds of people.

 1. Irresistible people know how to connect with others

 Travis Bradbery is one of the authors who has sold the most books about emotional intelligence.

 All of his writing has a concrete purpose: teach people various abilities so they can feel more successful and happy.

-You might also think that irresistible people are able of connecting with others because they have an inexplicable “something” that lets them.
+You might also think that irresistible people are able to connect with others because they have an inexplicable “something” that lets them.